 - Whisk in the powdered starter (or 1 tablespoon of plain coconut milk yogurt) until well combined.

 - Pour the yogurt mixture back into the inner pot to incubate.
 Alternatively, you can pour your yogurt mixture into a heat-safe glass jar(s) and place it on the trivet of the Instant Pot.
 Just be sure to add 1 cup of warm water to the inner pot as well.

 - Place the lid on the Instant Pot and then set the incubation time.
-To set the incubation time, hit yogurt function and then adjust function until the time reads 24:00 (be sure pressure is at normal and not low--if at low hit yogurt again.)
-You can then use your +/- buttons to adjust the time if you desire a different amount of time for incubation.
+To set the incubation time, hit the yogurt function and then adjust function until the time reads 24:00 (be sure the temperature is at normal and not low--if the temperature is at low, hit yogurt until normal is lit up. ) You can then use your +/- buttons to adjust the time if you desire a different amount of time for incubation.

 - Once the yogurt has been incubated, remove from the Instant Pot and place the inner pot or jar of yogurt, undisturbed into the refrigerator for at least 8 hours.